iamMohamedMamdouh/gtc-ml-project1-hotel-bookings/README.md

 # Hotel Booking Demand – Data Preprocessing
 # Project Overview

-#الهدف من المشروع هو تجهيز ومعالجة بيانات حجوزات الفنادق لتكون صالحة لبناء نماذج تنبؤية مستقبلًا.
+### The goal of the project is to prepare and process hotel booking data to be suitable for building predictive models in the future.

-#المشروع يمر بثلاث مراحل أساسية: EDA, Data Cleaning, و Feature Engineering & Preprocessing.
+### The project consists of three main phases: EDA, Data Cleaning, and Feature Engineering & Preprocessing.

-⚙️ Dataset

-الملف المستخدم: hotel_bookings.csv
+File used: hotel_bookings.csv

-يحتوي على بيانات حجوزات لفندقين (City Hotel & Resort Hotel).
+Contains booking data for two hotels (City Hotel & Resort Hotel).

-الأعمدة تشمل: تواريخ الحجز، معلومات العملاء، مدة الإقامة، عدد الأشخاص، طرق الدفع… إلخ.
+Columns include: booking dates, customer information, length of stay, number of people, payment methods, etc.

 # Phase 1 – Exploratory Data Analysis (EDA)

-فحص البنية العامة للبيانات (.info(), .describe()).
+Examine the general structure of the data (.info(), .describe()).

-تحليل missing values باستخدام جداول و visualizations.
+Analyze missing values ​​using tables and visualizations.

-اكتشاف outliers باستخدام boxplots و IQR.
+Detect outliers using boxplots and IQR.

-كتابة Data Quality Report لتحديد الأعمدة التي تحتاج تنظيف.
+Write a Data Quality Report to identify columns that need cleaning.

 # Phase 2 – Data Cleaning

-معالجة الـ Missing Values:
+Address Missing Values:

-company و agent → "None".
+company and agent → "None".

-country → Mode أو "Unknown".
+country → Mode or "Unknown".

 children → Median/Mode.

-إزالة Duplicates.

-معالجة Outliers (مثال: تحديد سقف لقيمة adr).

-تحويل أنواع البيانات (مثل تحويل التواريخ لـ datetime).
+Remove duplicates.

+Process outliers (e.g., setting a cap on the adr value).

+Convert data types (e.g., converting dates to datetime).

 # Phase 3 – Feature Engineering & Preprocessing

-إنشاء Features جديدة:
+Create new features:

 total_guests = adults + children + babies.

 total_nights = stays_in_weekend_nights + stays_in_week_nights.

-is_family (حجز عائلي).
+is_family (family reservation).

-Encoding للمتغيرات التصنيفية:
+Encoding for categorical variables:

-One-Hot Encoding (للمتغيرات ذات الكارديناليتي المنخفضة).
+One-Hot Encoding (for variables with low cardinality).

-Grouping rare categories كـ "Other".
+Grouping rare categories as "Other".

-إزالة الأعمدة المسربة للمعلومات:
+Remove columns with leaky information:

-reservation_status و reservation_status_date.
+reservation_status and reservation_status_date.

-تقسيم البيانات إلى Train/Test split (80/20).
+Split the data into a Train/Test split (80/20).

 Not Included (Out of Scope)

-بناء النماذج التنبؤية.
+Build predictive models.

 Hyperparameter tuning.

 Model evaluation.

-📂 Project Structure
+# Project Structure
-├── hotel_bookings.csv
+### ├── hotel_bookings.csv
-├── notebook.ipynb   # يحتوي الكود والتحليلات
+### ├── notebook.ipynb # Contains code and analytics
-└── README.md        # وصف المشروع
+### └── README.md # Project description